Description

 OpenCVE Recommended Actions

-• If an immediate kernel upgrade is not possible, disable the ksmbd SMB service or restrict its operation to trusted networks only.
+• If an immediate kernel upgrade is not feasible, disable the ksmbd service or limit it to trusted internal networks.

-• Use firewall rules or network segmentation to block or limit SMB traffic from untrusted hosts to reduce exposure while the kernel is upgraded.
+• Implement firewall rules or network segmentation to block SMB traffic from untrusted hosts while the kernel is patched.

 Tracking